-VSAS can only be used by medical students from U.S. LCME accredited schools and U.S. osteopathic medical schools.
+VSAS can only be used by medical students from U.S. LCME accredited schools and U.S. osteopathic medical schools in their final year of Medical School.
 Unfortunately, we are unable to offer International Students clinical visiting rotations for the 2021-2022 Academic Year.

 Upon completion of the course, student evaluations will be